-By using Bosch Speed Clean rotary hammer bits, you can eliminate the blow, brush, blow part of the process and reduce the amount of airborne silica dust at the same time.
+By using Bosch Speed Clean rotary hammer bits, you can eliminate the blow, brush, and blow part of the process and reduce the amount of airborne silica dust at the same time.
 Let’s take a quick look at how it works.

-The Speed Clean bit has a more or less typical carbide tip that takes care of creating the hole, just like any other rotary hammer bit.
+The Bosch Speed Clean bit has a more or less typical carbide tip that takes care of creating the hole, just like any other rotary hammer bit.
 Granted, there are styles out there with different cutter head designs that might drill faster, but they can’t do what this bit can.

 You’ll notice holes in the tip of the drill.
 If we could shrink ourselves down and walk through them, we’d find a hollow core running through the center.

 Near the end of the bit is a vacuum port.
 It allows the bit to turn while the hose stays in place.
 Bosch’s dust extractor hose nozzle is already a perfect fit, so it works well here.

 Flip your vacuum on or use the automatic tool activation setting and drill away.
 The Bosch Speed Clean rotary hammer bit collects the dust you create as it drills.
 This leaves a clean hole for your chemical and anchor installation without the extra steps of cleaning it out first.

 It really is, but there are some things worth addressing.
 I used the bit with Bosch’s VAC090A – a 150 CFM, 9-gallon unit that’s one of our go-to dust extractors, so it’s no slouch.
 With the vacuum on full power, you can only feel a slight pull through the bit.
 The holes are small and there’s only so much airflow they’ll allow.

 When you start to drill, there’s going to be some small concrete chips that collect around the hole, but we weren’t able to tell if there was any dust coming up.
 Bosch claims that the bit reduces airborne dust by 90%, so it’s a good bet that it’s at the start where the other 10% comes in to play.